 – Eat more fibre.
 Fibre helps keep you full longer, so you’re less likely to overeat.
 It also helps reduce inflammation, which has been linked to weight gain.
 Good sources of fibre include fruits, vegetables, whole grains, legumes, and nuts.

 – Avoid sugary drinks.
-Sugar-sweetened beverages like soda, juice and sports drinks are a significant source of empty calories that can contribute to weight gain.
+Sugar-sweetened beverages like fizzy drinks, juice and sports drinks are a significant source of empty calories that can contribute to weight gain.
 To cut back on sugary drinks, choose water, unsweetened iced tea or coffee, and sparkling water instead.

 – Don’t eat mindlessly.
 When we eat while we’re doing other things—like watching TV or working at our desks—we tend to eat more than we would if we were paying attention to what we’re putting in our mouths.
 So, make a conscious effort to be mindful of your eating habits, and you’ll automatically eat less without even thinking about it.
 Try a diet plate to control portion size.